ddttom/spectrum-with-eds/BUILD_PROCESS.md

 ## Build Process Overview

-The build process works with the component developed in `/build/spectrum-card/` and outputs production-ready files to `/blocks/spectrum-card/` for EDS deployment:
+The build process uses Vite to bundle all Spectrum Web Components dependencies and creates browser-ready files for EDS deployment:

 1. **Development Source** - `/build/spectrum-card/` contains the source files, testing environment, and development tools
-2. **Testing Environment** - HTML file that mimics EDS behavior for local development
+2. **Dependency Bundling** - Vite bundles all Spectrum Web Components into a single file
-3. **Development Tools** - Vite configuration for hot reload and optimization
+3. **Build Output** - Bundled files are created in `/build/spectrum-card/dist/`
-4. **Build Output** - Optimized files are copied to `/blocks/spectrum-card/` for EDS deployment
+4. **EDS Deployment** - Bundled files are copied to `/blocks/spectrum-card/` for EDS deployment
-5. **Ephemeral Blocks** - The `/blocks/` directory is the deployment target, not the source
+5. **Browser Compatibility** - Bundled files work directly in browsers without module resolution

 ## Running the Build